As-64/ctf-writeups/picklerick/writeup.md

 /server-status        (Status: 403) [Size: 279]
 ```

-+ Let's have a quick look at what is in the source code of the main web page and for comments in particular
+Let's have a quick look at what is in the source code of the main web page and for comments in particular.
+I'm going to use curl here to do this but you can visit the web page in person if you choose, just for me curl makes it easier

 ```